emedware/vue-golden-layout/README.md

 Vue.use(vgl);
 ```

-In case of incompatibility with bundlers, you can bundle `vue-golden-layout` by simply bundling the sources.
+In case of incompatibility with bundlers, `vue-golden-layout` can be bundeled by the sources.
 The sources entry point is in `vue-golden-layout/src/index.ts`

 ```javascript